DoggettCK/breaker_box/README.md

 Both `within_*` and `after_*` methods have variants accepting minutes, seconds, or milliseconds.

-A default `%BreakerConfiguration{}` will trip on the 5th failure within 1 second, automatically resetting to untripped after 5 seconds.
+A default `%BreakerBox.BreakerConfiguration{}` will trip on the 5th failure within 1 second, automatically resetting to untripped after 5 seconds.

 ### Registering a breaker manually
 ```elixir